tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   final.plot()
   ```

-* The forecast will be generated for 3 trading days.
+* The forecast will be generated for three trading days.

 * The `forecast()` method generates forecast values.